appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/commit-and-push.md

 <dd>

 If the resolve button is disabled, you need to clone the Git repository to your local machine and resolve the conflicts using the command-line interface.
+Alternatively, you can use [GitHub.dev](https://github.com/github/dev) to resolve conflicts directly from your browser.

 For more information, see how to resolve a merge conflict on [GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github), [GitLab](https://docs.gitlab.com/ee/user/project/merge_requests/conflicts.html#methods-of-resolving-conflicts), [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/resolve-merge-conflicts/).